 Though the Pelonis Silent Turbo doesn't offer the high rate of flow that many others do, it does have a wide range of lower speeds.
 With 12 distinct speeds, this quiet fan measured between 3.3 mph on its lowest setting to 10.5 mph on its highest.
 It has four different modes with intuitive speeds and functions to fit precise situations that likely occur on a daily basis in most homes.

 To score each model's overall noisiness, we started off by taking decibel readings of each fan at all of their various speeds.
 We then qualified each fan's sound, including relative pitch, quality of noise, and respective annoyance levels.
 We noted if they had extra noises, like clicking, beeping, whirring, or vibrations.
 And because gunk getting stuck in your fan can affect its noisiness, we also inspected how easy they are to clean.

-Just like everything else in your home, your pedestal fan needs regular cleaning and maintenance to keep it working well and help prevent it from getting too loud.
-Most fans have a way to remove the front grill, which can be wiped or washed, as can the blades themselves.
+Just like everything else in your home, your pedestal fan needs regular cleaning and maintenance to keep it working well.
+A clean fan will be a quieter fan.
+Most fans have a way to remove the front grill, which can be wiped or washed, along with the blades themselves.
 Obviously, you'll need to avoid getting the motor wet, but even regular dusting will help you make the most of your fan.
 Be sure to always unplug your fan from the outlet before taking it apart.